yvngdrac/ctf-writeups/System Override CTF writeups.md

 **Tools:** tshark, awk, xxd, base64

 ## Challenge Description
 So i got this packet capture file that im supposed to analyze deeper not just on the surface level.
-The challenge name "Deep Packet Inspection" was a pretty big hint that ineed to look beyond it which is a packet capture file containing DNS traffic with hidden data exfiltrated via DNS tunneling.
+The challenge name "Deep Packet Inspection" was a pretty big hint that i need to look beyond it which is a packet capture file containing DNS traffic with hidden data exfiltrated via DNS tunneling.

 ## Solution